axflow/axflow/packages/models/README.md

 ## Features

-* Zero-dependency, lightweight package to consume all the most popular LLMs, embedding models, and more
+* Zero-dependency, modular package to consume all the most popular LLMs, embedding models, and more
+* Comes with a set of React hooks for easily creating robust completion and chat components
 * Built exclusively on modern web standards such as `fetch` and the stream APIs
 * First-class streaming support with both low-level byte streams or higher-level JavaScript objects
 * Supports Node 18+, Next.js serverless or edge runtime, browsers, ESM, CJS, and more